What is Foundation Program?

 What is the structure?

 The secret of the Foundation Program’s success lies in the manageable commitment made by the student and in the clear structure of study.
-Students sign up to study a book or part of a book, agree to attend every class, learn the material, and to take a test at the conclusion of the study.
+Students sign up to study a book or part of a book, agree to attend every class, learn the material and take an exam at the conclusion of the study.

 What happens at a class?